AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 Figure~\ref{fig:Stealthystreamline_diagram}(b) shows the attack sequence generated by {\acronym} for a 4-way cache with the miss-based detection scheme.
 This is a new attack sequence, which is a novel combination of the two recent attacks in literature (shown in Figure~\ref{fig:Stealthystreamline_diagram}(a)).
 The attack sequence can be divided into sub-sequences, which are the LRU set-based or LRU address-based attacks \cite{xiong2020leaking}.
 The two sub-sequences overlap with each other in a way similar to the Streamline attack~\cite{saileshwar2021streamline}.
 Based on the gray part of the sequence generated by {\acronym} in Figure~\ref{fig:Stealthystreamline_diagram}(b), we construct a new attack, named \textit{StealthyStreamline}, in Figure~\ref{fig:Stealthystreamline_diagram}(c).
-Compared to the Streamline attack, the new StealthyStreamline attack does not cause cache misses of the victim process, thus is stealthier.
+Compared to the Streamline attack, the new StealthyStreamline attack does not cause cache misses of the victim program and thus is stealthier.
 Compared to the LRU-based attacks, StealthyStreamline has a higher bit rate by overlapping the steps for multiple bits, effectively transferring multiple bits at a time.
-Figure~\ref{fig:Stealthystreamline_diagram}(d) illustrates the cache state when the StealthyStreamline is transmitting 2 bits.
-The attacker observes different timing when the victim has 4 different possible secret values.
+Figure~\ref{fig:Stealthystreamline_diagram}(d) illustrates the cache state of StealthyStreamline.
+The attack program observes different timing when the victim program holds different secret values.